netlify/build/README.md

 **Here are some examples:**

-- **netlify-plugin-lighthouse** to automatically track your lighthouse site score between deployments
+- **@netlify/plugin-lighthouse** to automatically track your lighthouse site score between deployments
-- **netlify-plugin-cypress** to automatically run integration tests
-- **netlify-plugin-tweet-new-post** to automatically share new content via twitter on new publish
-- **netlify-plugin-sitemap** to generate sitemaps after build
+- **@netlify/plugin-sitemap** to generate sitemaps after build
-- **netlify-plugin-notify** to automatically wired up build notifications
+- **@netlify/plugin-notify** to automatically wired up build notifications
 - **@netlify/plugin-no-more-404** fail build or warn if prior .html files disappear without corresponding Netlify redirects.
 - **@netlify/plugin-axe** to automatically audit site for accessibility issues
 - **@netlify/plugin-encrypted-files** to encrypt files in source, but to decrypt them locally and for the build, so that you can do _partial_ open source sites without leaking announcements or private info.
-- **netlify-plugin-twiliosms** text your boss every time you deploy so they know you're working - [example guide here in Creating and using your first Netlify Build Plugin](https://www.netlify.com/blog/2019/10/16/creating-and-using-your-first-netlify-build-plugin/)
+- **@netlify/plugin-twiliosms** text your boss every time you deploy so they know you're working - [example guide here in Creating and using your first Netlify Build Plugin](https://www.netlify.com/blog/2019/10/16/creating-and-using-your-first-netlify-build-plugin/)
-- **netlify-plugin-svgoptimizer** to automatically optimize all SVGs in a directory when the site is built
+- **@netlify/plugin-svgoptimizer** to automatically optimize all SVGs in a directory when the site is built
+- **netlify-plugin-cypress** to automatically run integration tests
+- **netlify-plugin-tweet-new-post** to automatically share new content via twitter on new publish
 - ... the sky is the limit 🌈

 ## CLI commands